tkforbes/XCSoarData/README.md

 | WP GR | MC | WP Dist| Alt |
 | TL Avg | GR Inst  |WP AltD | Altn 1 GR|

+A separate file in this repository named *infoboxes--full-list.md* gives a full list of infobox choices that you can substitute in any of the above groups.

 ## Method

+### Warning

+You will replace the current configuration of your flight computer.
+Any important settings will be lost.
+To recover them, you must have a backup of the *XCSoarData* directory (and its children).

+### On Linux (Ubuntu)

 On Linux, the Kobo needs to be connected to the computer and its filesystem mounted.
 To do this...

-Connect a USB cable between the Kobo and Linux desktop.
+1. Connect a USB cable between the Kobo and Linux desktop.
 Exit XCSoar, if running.

-Choose "Nickel", Computer Setup.
+1. Choose "Nickel", Computer Setup.
 This creates a mount point at /media/tf/KOBOeReader

-Sync the files from the flight computer to the repo and check for any differences.
+1. Sync the files from the flight computer to the repo and check for any differences.

 ```
 tf@goliath:~/git/xcsoar-setup$ pwd